El-even-11/El-even-11/README.md

 * A poor coder from Shanghai Jiao Tong University

-* Major in computer science
+* Major in Computer Science

-* Wandering on the verge of dropping out
+* On the verge of dropping out

 * Java & C++